BlvckBytes/docs-component-markup/docs/expression_syntax.md

 ['first', 'second', 'third']
 ```

-This notation may especially come in handy when combined with the structural `*for-` attribute:
+This notation may especially come in handy when combined with the intrinsic `*for-` attribute:

 ```component-markup
 <red *for-word="['first', 'second', 'third']">Hello, {word}!